New Fourth Army: 1946–1947

-In the summer of 1946 the Chinese Civil War broke out.
+The Chinese Civil resumed in the summer of 1946.
 The Nationalist forces attacked the 5th Division first and occupied the division's base area successfully.
-However, in middle Jiangsu Su Yu's 1st Division miraculously won despite having fewer forces and wiped out 56,000 Nationalist soldiers.
+However, in middle Jiangsu Su Yu's 1st Division won despite having fewer forces and wiped out 56,000 Nationalist soldiers.
 Later, because of a lack of troops the 1st, 2nd, 4th, and 7th Divisions had to withdraw to Shandong in the winter of 1946.
 In January 1947 the New Fourth Army and Shandong Military Region of the People's Liberation Army were merged into the East China Field Army.

 Headquarters

 Former site of the New Fourth Army Headquarters in Hankou, Wuhan.

 The New Fourth Army Headquarters (漢口新四軍軍部舊址) was located at No. 332-352, Shengli Street, Jiang'an District, Wuhan.
 The site was renovated by the Wuhan People's Government in 2005.
 On March 5, 2013, it was named a Major National Historical and Cultural Sites.